-A gentle conversation with Boris Vervoordt, Axel Vervoordt Gallery, Antwerp
+A gentle conversation with Boris Vervoordt, Director of Axel Vervoordt Gallery, Kanaal

 One of the most prominent art and antique fair, TEFAF, is about to kick off, for all the connoisseur and aficionados around the world, that’s almost like a once-a-year gala to get together, celebrate and exchanging their passion, of course very likely, hunting for something unique and rare objet d’Art from this incredible event without leaving their empty hands back home.
 As a guest, certainly it’s exhilarating to see some new and one-of-the-kind pieces, and as an exhibitor, their preparation work from behind-the-scene is way more complex that a guest can understand, yet, the result of seeing someone entering your booth, having a smiling face and delightful experience back, that is something much valuable not just sharing a bit of artistic and historic knowledge, but eventually, making some likeminded friends as well.